 The Southeast Louisiana Juried Student Exhibition, an annual student exhibition organized by PARSE NOLA and juried by a guest curator, will resume when possible.
-The last iteration of this project was presented at The Engine Room.
 There were five occurrences of this project from 2014 to 2018 in various locations throughout New Orleans.
-The exhibition is initiated each year with an open call to all undergraduate and graduate students enrolled in colleges and universities in Southeast Louisiana to submit work for review.
-PARSE NOLA invites a curator from outside the city to select the artists for the exhibition.
-Past curators have included Boshko Bosković, Rachel Gugelberger, Anna Mecugni, and Amanda Sanfilippo.
+The exhibition was initiated each year with an open call to all undergraduate and graduate students enrolled in colleges and universities in Southeast Louisiana to submit work for review.
+Past guest curators included Amy Mackie, Boshko Bosković, Rachel Gugelberger, Anna Mecugni, and Amanda Sanfilippo.
 The Southeast Louisiana Juried Student Exhibition is the only juried student exhibition that brings together college and university students across the region.
 Additionally, PARSE NOLA organized a monthly professional development series in 2018, "Practical Advice for the Practicing Artist."
 In these workshops, speakers addressed the conditions necessary for a thriving art practice, including successful marketing and networking, public speaking, circulation of artwork, applying for juried exhibitions, residencies and grants, legal considerations, and financial management.

 Amy Mackie, Director